NeelZ21/LightRAG/lightrag/api/README.md

 LLM_BINDING_API_KEY=your-api-key

 ### Embedding Configuration (Use valid host.
 For local services installed with docker, you can use host.docker.internal)
-# see also env.ollama-binding-options.example for fine tuning ollama
 EMBEDDING_MODEL=bge-m3:latest
 EMBEDDING_DIM=1024
 EMBEDDING_BINDING=ollama